-University of California and in 1966 patented his own type of modified polyester resin, which he used for his sculptures.
+The organiser of this exhibition, Plastic Show, was one of those artists - De Wain Valentine.
+He taught plastics technology at the University of California and in 1966 patented his own type of modified polyester resin which he used for his sculptures.
 But, like several of his peers, he has been sidelined by the market.

-However, in the past six years there have been important exhibitions devoted to the artists of the Light and Space movement - at museums in San Diego, Berlin and Seattle, and at commercial galleries, notably the Almine Rech and David Zwirner galleries, two international power houses committed to the minimalist aesthetic.
-Prices at Plastic Show range from \$100,000 to \$2 million, the most expensive tending to be for the earliest works.
-Of the died in 2011.
-McCracken's auction record was \$337,000 (£173,000) for an 8ft fibreglass plank sculpture coated in polyester resin.
-Since then, his prices have been rising steadily, reaching close to \$1 million at auction, and privately even more.
+However, in the last six years there have been important exhibitions devoted to the artists of the Light and Space Movement - at museums in San Diego, Berlin and Seattle, and at commercial galleries, notably the Almine Rech and David Zwirner galleries, two powerhouse international galleries committed to the minimalist aesthetic.
+Prices at the Plastic Show range from \$100,000 to \$2 million, the most expensive tending to be for the earliest works.

+From the artists in this show, one of the most expensive at auction is John McCracken.
+When he died in 2011, McCracken's auction record was \$337,000 (£173,000) for an eightfoot fibreglass plank sculpture coated in polyester resin.
+Since then his prices have been rising steadily reaching close to \$1 million at auction and more privately.